British Choirs on the Net

 • Newbury Parish Church (St Nicholas) Choir, Berkshire

-• Newcastle upon Tyne Bach Choir 90 strong SATB we sing Bach, usually with period band of Newcastle Baroque, British music, and for the third concert of the year, anything from baroque to new commissions.
+• Newcastle Bach Choir 90 strong SATB we sing Bach, usually with period band of Newcastle Baroque, British music, and for the third concert of the year, anything from baroque to new commissions.

 • Newport & District Male Voice Choir, Newport, Shropshire A traditional male voice choir with a professional conductor and accompanist who sing to high standards.
 Repertoire is a mixture of standard MVC repertoire and newer music, including pieces specially composed for the choir.
 An active concert programme ( at least one performance most months), including a tour to Slovenia planned for 2006.
 New members always welcome.
 Music reading not essential (although it helps) - a pleasing voice, enthusiasm and willingness to commit to this happy and active choir much more important.